 Carryover is the process by which unobligated funds remain at the end of a budget period and may be carried forward to cover allowable and allocable costs in the next budget period.
-Unobligated funds remaining at the end of any budget period that may, with the approval of the sponsored program office official and the GO, be carried forward to the next budget period to cover allowable and allocable costs of that budget period.
+Unobligated funds remaining at the end of any budget period that may, with the approval of the sponsored program office and the GO, be carried forward to the next budget period to cover allowable and allocable costs of that budget period.
 There must be a bona fide programmatic need justified for the use of carryover funds in the next budget period.
-In the event a bona fide need cannot be adequately justified the unobligated funds shall be used minus the next budget period funding obligated.
+In the event a bona fide need cannot be adequately justified the unobligated funds shall be deobligated or used to reduce the Federal funding obligation in the next budget period funding.

-4.2.5 Continuation (Award Continuation Amendment) (SEPT 2023)
+4.2.5 Continuation Award (Award Continuation Amendment)

-A Continuation is a modification to an award for a succeeding or subsequent budget period after the completion of a budget period within an approved period of performance.
-The continuation modification authorizes the expenditure of funds for the project to be performed during the new budget period.
-The GO must modify the award with an award continuation modification to incorporate the new budget period into the award and, if necessary, to provide the funding for the new budget period.
+A Continuation award is an amendment to an award for a succeeding or subsequent budget period after the completion of a budget period within an identified period of performance.
+The continuation amendment authorizes the expenditure of funds for the project to be performed during the new budget period.
+The GO must amend the award to authorize the new budget period and incorporate it into the award and, if necessary, to provide the funding for the new budget period.
+DOE is not committed to funding an award more than the total funds obligated beyond the currently approved budget period.

-Continuation modification and funding is contingent on: (1) availability of funds appropriated by Congress for the purpose of this program; (2) the availability of future-year budget authority; (3) substantial progress towards meeting the objectives of the approved application; (4) submittal of required reports; (5) compliance with the terms and conditions of the award; and (6) DOE approval of a continuation application.
+Continuation amendment and funding is contingent on: (1) availability of funds appropriated by Congress for the purpose of this program; (2) the availability of future-year budget authority; (3) substantial progress towards meeting the objectives of the approved application; (4) submittal of required reports; (5) compliance with the terms and conditions of the award; and (6) DOE approval of a continuation application.
 The required content of the continuation application should be included in the terms and conditions of the award.

-The GO and TPO review a continuation application for the adequacy of the awardee's progress and planned conduct of the project in the subsequent budget period.
+The GO and TPO review a continuation application for the adequacy of the awardee's progress, identification of carryover funds, and planned conduct of the project in the subsequent budget period.
 A continuation application shall not be required to compete against any other application.

-4.2.6 Supplemental Award (Supplemental Award Amendment) (SEPT 2023)
+4.2.6 Supplemental Award (Supplemental Award Amendment)

 A Supplemental Award provides additional project objectives or scope and/or increases the project budget of an existing award.
-Supplemental award modifications do not add budget periods or extend the period of performance of an expiring award.
+Supplemental award amendments do not add budget periods or extend the period of performance of an expiring award.

-4.2.7 Renewal Awards (Award Renewal Amendment) (SEPT 2023)
+4.2.7 Renewal Awards (Award Renewal Amendment)

 A Renewal Award adds one or more budget periods and extends the period of performance of an expiring award.
-Renewal awards made to an expiring award resulting from a competitive announcement must remain within the programmatic boundaries of the announcement and must be considered meritorious under the merit review criteria of the announcement.
-If the Renewal application contains substantial changes to the expiring project's scope or objectives, or if the changes would not be acceptable under the original

-FOA, the program office in consultation with the GO must provide a determination of non-competitive financial assistance (DNFA) to execute the Renewal award modification.
+The start date for the renewal award is contiguous with, or closely follows, the end of the expiring award and begins a new and distinct period of performance.
+Renewal awards made to an expiring award resulting from a competitive NOFO must remain within the programmatic boundaries of the NOFO and must be considered meritorious under the merit review criteria of the NOFO.
+If the Renewal application contains substantial changes to the expiring project's scope or objectives, or if the changes would not be acceptable under the original NOFO, the program office in consultation with the GO must provide a determination of non-competitive financial assistance (DNFA) to execute the Renewal award amendment.